|

 biological plausibility of the SNN model compared to the ANN model.
 We

-believe that research in the field of SNNs is very
+believe that research in the field of SNNs is very important and some

-biological plausibility field.
+plausibility field.
 Criticality in the application field:

 the learning algorithms based on STDP (Spike Timing Dependent Plasticity) are